Yuval Neria: Publications

-Neria has authored a war novel, Fire (Zmora Bitan, 1986), and more than 190 articles and book chapters.
-He was the lead editor of the books: "9/11: mental health in the wake of terrorist attacks" (Cambridge University Press, 2006) and "The Mental Health Consequences of Disasters" (Cambridge University Press, 2009), and co-edited two additional books "Anxiety Disorders: Theory, Research and Clinical Perspectives."
+Neria has authored a war novel, Fire (Zmora Bitan, 1986), a novella, The Green Armchair (Kinneret, Zmora, Dvir, 2025), and more than 250 articles and book chapters.
+He was the lead editor of three books: "9/11: mental health in the wake of terrorist attacks" (Cambridge University Press, 2006), "The Mental Health Consequences of Disasters" (Cambridge University Press, 2009), and "Guide to Equine Assisted Therapy" (Springer, 2025), and co-edited two additional books "Anxiety Disorders: Theory, Research and Clinical Perspectives."
 (Cambridge University Press, 2010), and "Interdisciplinary Handbook of Trauma and Culture: (Springer, 2016).